flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-trashed-6/index.md

       Pres.
 Obama…”

       Jay Willis, GQ columnist, who says Sen. McConnell's behavior as Majority Leader changed the courts for generations; critics will say a Democrat Majority Leader would've done the same.
     _key: card-4-788c2a09-a2a3-4713-8d65-39b23c85fb46
   - order: 4
     body: "> “This region has a complicated and tragic history a\x13 in the past century the people of the Middle East have suffered great sadness and loss.
 Never has hope and reconciliation been more needed.
-I know I share a desire with all of you, and with your neighbors, for a just and lasting peace.”  \n  \n  \n  \nPrince William speaking in Israel as the first member of the British Royal Family to visit the country in an official capacity."
+I know I share a desire with all of you, and with your neighbors, for a just and lasting peace.”  \n  \n  \nPrince William speaking in Israel as the first member of the British Royal Family to visit the country in an official capacity."
     _key: card-5-ca63d3b0-2848-42ce-8041-08aa48f71a32
   - order: 5
     body: >-